dustykat/ce-3372-webroot/ce3372jb/.ipynb_checkpoints/intro-checkpoint.md

 Copyright © 2021 Cleveland et. al., *The contents of this book are licensed for free consumption under the following license: [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)*

-The links in the active book themselves may access **other** other copyrighted materials.
+The links in the active book themselves may access **other** copyrighted materials.
 I have taken efforts to correctly attribute such links, but have likely missed some - if you find these please let me know so we can properly attribute (or replace with a public domain equivalent)!

 :::{note}
 The information below is of use to other potential institutional users of this book.